'Covid wasn't like anything we had seen before'

 "It really crept up and bit hard."

-The Rev Marise Hargreaves has worked as a hospital chaplain since 2009 but he remembers having no idea what to expect as the first UK lockdown began, on 23 March 2019.
+The Rev Marise Hargreaves has worked as a hospital chaplain since 2009 but she remembers having no idea what to expect as the first UK lockdown began, on 23 March 2020.

-"At the hospital, it went from being very normal to being very abnormal, very quickly," he said.
+"At the hospital, it went from being very normal to being very abnormal, very quickly," she said.

 "The building was emptied, apart from people literally in the beds.